cloudmesh-community/book/chapters/assignment.md

 * google Iaas (optional)

 In our piazza we have details how to submit them to us.
-We split the submission in multiple subassignments as the github.com and piazza.com are needed within the first week.
+We split the submission in multiple sub-assignments as the github.com and piazza.com are needed within the first week.

 ## Virtual Cluster

-All students can contribute on the creation of the Virtual Cluster that we will be using throughout the class to improve and interface with cloud and container farmeworks.
+All students can contribute on the creation of the Virtual Cluster that we will be using throughout the class to improve and interface with cloud and container frameworks.

 * <https://github.com/cloudmesh-community/cm>